 Check out our article on electric mobility scooters for help choosing the scooter that is right for you.

-Electric wheelchairs are designed to accommodate users who cannot walk or sit up unaided.
+Motorized wheelchairs are designed to accommodate users who cannot walk or sit up unaided.
 They are typically controlled by a joystick that can be mounted on either arm of the wheelchair.

 For help choosing the best wheelchair for your needs, see our article on lightweight electric wheelchairs.

 If you can walk short distances, get an electric mobility scooter.
 If you cannot walk, stand, or sit up on your own, get an electric wheelchair.